 Pembina Pipeline in Focus

-Based in Calgary, Pembina Pipeline (PBA) is in the Oils-Energy sector, and so far this year, shares have seen a price change of -5.5%.
-Currently paying a dividend of $0.44 per share, the company has a dividend yield of 5.11%.
-In comparison, the Oil and Gas - Production and Pipelines industry's yield is 5.33%, while the S&P 500's yield is 1.93%.
+Headquartered in Calgary, Pembina Pipeline (PBA) is an Oils-Energy stock that has seen a price change of -2.63% so far this year.
+The oil and gas transportation and services company is paying out a dividend of $0.44 per share at the moment, with a dividend yield of 4.96% compared to the Oil and Gas - Production and Pipelines industry's yield of 5.45% and the S&P 500's yield of 1.77%.

 Looking at dividend growth, the company's current annualized dividend of $1.75 is up 11.5% from last year.
 In the past five-year period, Pembina Pipeline has increased its dividend 4 times on a year-over-year basis for an average annual increase of 2.42%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Pembina Pipeline's current payout ratio is 115%.
-This means it paid out 115% of its trailing 12-month EPS as dividend.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Pembina Pipeline's payout ratio is 115%, which means it paid out 115% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, PBA expects solid earnings growth.
 The Zacks Consensus Estimate for 2018 is $1.72 per share, with earnings expected to increase 29.32% from the year ago period.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 That said, they can take comfort from the fact that PBA is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report